 Nazareth College is a school which operates with the consent of the Catholic Archbishop of Melbourne and is owned, operated and governed by Melbourne Archdiocese Catholic Schools Ltd (MACS).

 Introduction

-Nazareth College is required to ensure the care, welfare, and safety of children who require medication administered in the school environment and during school activities, with a view to maintain and safeguard the privacy, confidentiality, and well-being of students in line with the MACS Privacy Policy and Standard Collection Notice.
+Nazareth College is required to ensure the care, welfare, and safety of children who require medication administered in the school environment and during school activities, maintain with a view to maintain and safeguard the privacy, confidentiality, and wellbeing of students in line with the school's Privacy Policy and Standard Collection Notice.

 Purpose

-When required to administer over the counter or prescription medication to students, Nazareth College will implement this Policy and the accompanying procedures.
+When required to administer over the counter or prescription medication to students, Nazareth College will implement this Policy and the accompanying Procedures.

 Scope

 This policy applies to:

-- The principal, all staff, including casual relief staff and volunteers - All students who require any form of medication (over the counter or prescription) to be administered at school or during school activities - Parents/guardians/carers of students who require medication to be administered during the school day or during school activities.
-It does not apply to:
+- the principal, all staff, including casual relief staff and volunteers - all students who require any form of medication (over the counter or prescription) to be administered at school or during school activities - parents/guardians/carers of students who require medication to be administered during the school day or during school activities.
+The policy does not apply to:

-- The provision of medication for anaphylaxis which is provided for in Nazareth College Anaphylaxis Policy - Specialised procedures which may be required for complex medical care needs.
+- the provision of medication for anaphylaxis which is provided for in Nazareth College Anaphylaxis Policy - specialised procedures which may be required for complex medical care needs.

 Principles The following principles underpin this policy: